Today's Tango Thought #080: Berlin!

-Berlin is known for many reasons around the world, its culture, its Berlin accent of German, it’s fact as a post-cold war city, and most recently the financial capital of Europe.
+Berlin, as in Berlin, Germany is known for many reasons around the world, its culture, its Berlin accent of German, it’s fact as a post-cold war city, and most recently the financial capital of Europe.
 Tango was certainly not on that list.
-If however, you happen to be a Tango dancer, and at a very specific place in your dance, then you have heard Yoda-like whispers of “Berlin…you should go to Berlin…”.
+If however, you happen to be a Tango dancer, and at a very specific place in your dance, then you have heard Yoda-like whispers of “Berlin…go to Berlin you should, mmmm yes Berlin, go young padawan, you must go to Berlin…”.
 There’s a reason for those whispers, which has turned into ‘talk’.
 It’s because there is a reason for all the ‘fuss’ over Tango in Berlin.

 You’re going to ask a question “Why are we talking about ‘X’ city ?
 I don’t care about X. I want to know where tango is danced locally!”
 Why ?
 Well for one reason because you do need to travel.
 The more that you travel, the more diverse you become as a dancer, and versatility is one of the key components to become a better and very desirable dancer!
 Secondly, at some point you or someone you know is going to want to venture beyond your circle of milongas, to go to what seem like far away places.
 So it’s good to have an on the ground assessment of what you might find there.
 This is the quick and dirty assessment of Tango in Berlin, or if you’re looking for other international cities and need information, this is a becoming a good resource of facebook groups -> Tango Cities.

 Now to the ‘fuss’. 🙂 The deal with Berlin, and the question of whether or not it lives up to it’s reputation or not ?
-YES!
+In a single word: YES!
 Emphatically so.
-The quality of dance meets or in this case exceeds your expectation.
+The quality of dance meets or in this case exceeds all expectations.
 The quantity of dance meets, or in this case, exceeds most cities.
 One thing that gets talked about is the seemingly ‘cold’ behavior of Berlin Tango, sometimes seen as ‘snobbishness’, which happens in every Tango community, is also present here.
-While snobbishness is never a nice thing, because it’s exclusionary, in this case it’s not snobbishness, it’s just that there is a certain level of dance that happens in Berlin, which creates the perception of aloofness in the dancers.
+And while it would be easy to state that ‘cold’ behavior as just ‘Germans!’, that would be wrong.
+The German people are quite warm, quite giving, and quite frank if nothing else.
+As to what will appear as ‘snobbishness’ in this case of the Berlin tango scenc it’s not snobbishness, it’s just that there is a certain level of dance that happens in Berlin, which creates the perception of aloofness in the dancers.
 It is a perception, and a reality.
 In many ways one might say that what’s happening in Berlin rivals what’s going on in Moscow, New York, Istanbul, Los Angeles, and most certainly gives Buenos Aires a run for it’s money as the Tango capital of the world.
 No one would argue that Berlin is the cultural center of Tango in Europe.
 It’s certainly the largest, has the largest tango populace either equaling or rivaling that of NYC or Moscow as the largest tango center (volume of dancers).
 So when we talk about ‘fuss’ we’re referring to number of dancers, quality of dance, quality of venue, number of venues, quality of djing (very important), number of schools, and last but not least the number of dancers that are generated by those schools dancing to a particular ideal.
 Berlin lives up to it’s ‘fuss’.

 Berlin attracts some of the best teachers in the world, and because there are so many dancers, and so many teachers there, it’s not uncommon to have a very famous teacher with about 5 or 8 students in their class!
 Berlin is a tough nut to crack teaching wise.
 So if you’re planning on going there to teach, stand in line, there’s a lot of them.
 There are more than a few Tango schools in Berlin that teach ‘Social Dancing’ and ‘Social Tango’ as it is danced not performed, not steps or patterns but actual Social Dancing skills.
 This is one reason why tango is desirable in Berlin.
 It’s not the only reason, but it’s a contributing factor.
 Another reason of why tango is desirable in Berlin has everything to do with shear volume of desirable Social Dancers that it attracts on a regular basis, they come, they visit, they dance, and then decide to stay for long periods of time, and play.